Selling books to save books at Charlecote

-We need to raise funds for specialist conservators to help us repair and care for around 3,500 books in our care which can be quite a challenge.
+Repairing and caring for around 3,500 books on the Library shelves can be quite a challenge.
 Our riverside location creates a damp environment in the house which can prove disastrous for old papers.

 When they are checking each book our staff and volunteers have to take great care not to inhale the mould spores which could cause serious lung problems.
 Everyone receives an annual lung health check.

 Every time we look in detail through the books we find new treasures.
 Many of the books are full of handwritten inscriptions and annotations.
 These little notes were written by the members of the Lucy family as they read the books.

-In amongst the Racing Calendars and novels are some very special gems.
-Did you know that we have a Shakespeare Second Folio (rarer than the First Folio), an illuminated 14th Century Book of Hours and a copy of a work by Erasmus given by the author to King Henry VIII?
+Among the Racing Calendars and novels are some very special gems.
+Did you know that we have a Shakespeare Second Folio (rarer than the First Folio), an illuminated 14th-century Book of Hours and a copy of a work by Erasmus given by the author to King Henry VIII?